samuelmahr/appt-scheduling/README.md

 It should be straightforward overall.
 One query inserts unless there is a constraint, while the query gets a list of data.

 ## Smoke Test
-Ran a smoke test, and it appeared to work as expected.
+Ran a smoke test for simple happy path scenario, and it appeared to work as expected.
 1. Call scheduled endpoint to see what is scheduled, make sure data is returned with different filters
 2. Call available endpoint to see what time slots are available (around the time slots in `appointments.json`)
 3. Call POST to create an appointment with a time slot available from #2, added user_id, and it created